refreex-official/refreex-app/README.md

 Visit the project's website at <http://refreex.esy.es/>.
 Coming soon, the final url

-THIS README MUST BE MODIFIED WITH TIME

 ***

 ## Getting Involved

 Want to report a bug, request a feature, contribute or translate Refreex?
-Check out our in-depth guide to [Contributing to Refreex](CONTRIBUTING.md).
+Check out our in-depth guide to Contributing to Refreex (UNDER CONSTRUCTION).
 We need all the help we can get!
 You can also join in with our [community](README.md#community) to keep up-to-date and meet other people working in the proyect.

 ## Getting Started